searchspring/snap/packages/snap-store-mobx/README.md

 ```

 ### `end` getter
-The number of the last product position of the current page.
+The number of the last product position on the current page.
 For example, if the `pageSize` is `24` and the current page is `2`, `pagination.begin` will return `48`

 Calculation: